AyeCode/invoicing-quotes/README.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Quotes add-on for the WordPress GetPaid/Invoicing plugin.
+Quotes add-on for the WordPress payments plugin  GetPaid.
 Allows you to create quotes, send them to clients and convert them to Invoices when accepted by the customer.

 == Description ==

-= Quotes add-on for the WordPress GetPaid/Invoicing plugin =
+= Quotes add-on for the GetPaid plugin =
 Allows you to create quotes, send them to clients and convert them to Invoices when accepted by the customer.
-This plugin requires to install the [Invoicing plugin](https://wordpress.org/plugins/invoicing/)
+This plugin requires to install the [GetPaid plugin](https://wordpress.org/plugins/invoicing/)

 = Features =